KeisukeInomata0/pyORFs/README.md

 # pyORFs

 pyORFs is the code for arXiv:240X.XXXXX by Keisuke Inomata, Marc Kamionkowski, Celia Toral, and Stephen Taylor.
-In pyORFs, we numerically calculate the overlap reduction functions (ORFs) for the redshift modification in pulsar timing arrays (PTAs) and the deflections in astrometry:
+We numerically calculate the overlap reduction functions (ORFs) for the redshift modification in pulsar timing arrays (PTAs) and the deflections in astrometry:

 - [auto_pta.ipynb](auto_pta.ipynb): auto-correlation of the PTA redshifts, $\Gamma^{p,X,zz}\_{LM}$,
 - [auto_astrometry.ipynb](auto_astrometry.ipynb): auto-correlation of the astrometry deflections, $\Gamma^{p,X,ST}\_{LM,\alpha\beta}$,